-Stakeholder issues are one of the leading causes of project delay, are one of the most common reasons for projects to end in dispute and have contributed to the cancellation, delay or mothballing of more than $20B in Australian infrastructure projects.
+Lack of social licence, political interference and stakeholder issues are some of the leading causes of project delay, are one of the most common reasons for projects to end in dispute and have contributed to the cancellation, delay or mothballing of billions worth of Australian infrastructure projects.

-These include projects like the East-West link in Victoria, cancelled in 2015 at a reported cost of around $1.3 billion to tax payers.
-Major gas projects in NSW have also failed to materialise and generate much needed domestic gas.
+Recently, major gas projects in NSW have failed to materialise and generate much needed domestic gas.
 And here in Queensland, new coal projects like those in the Galilee Basin continue to be controversial.

 So what lessons are Australian infrastructure projects taking from our peers around the world and how can we work smarter with communities to deliver the multi-billion dollar infrastructure program that will meet the needs of Australia’s growing population?